-NHR application rules – DRAFT
+NHR application rules – NHR@FAU

 You can reach NHR@FAU by email to firstname.lastname@example.org.
 Reachability by phone cannot be guaranteed as many of us are still partially working from at home.

 Individual consulting using Zoom, MS Teams, BigBlueButton, or DFN-Conf can be arranged on short notice.
 Just send us an email to email@example.com.

 Offerings of NHR@FAU

 NHR@FAU is offering support especially in the area of performance engineering and single-node performance analysis.
 The application focus is on atomistic simulations, i.e. molecular dynamics, chemistry, and certain areas of material sciences.
 Special experience is in particular available from Gromacs and Amber.

 NHR@FAU is offering two different types of compute resources: